tomitribe/docker-tomee/README.md

 no user is included in the "manager-gui" role required to operate the "/manager/html" web application.
 If you wish to use this app, you must define such a user in `tomcat-users.xml`.

+# Issues & Contributors

+Any issue can be notified to Tomitribe team by using next link  https://github.com/tomitribe/docker-tomee/issues

+Contributions are more than welcome and can be done by forking https://github.com/tomitribe/docker-tomee repository and sending a PR.

+Note that project contains three scripts which can be used to generate a _tomee_ version.

+The most important file is one called `Dockerfile.template` which is used as a based `Dockerfile`.

+# License

+Apache TomEE comes with an APL v2 version (http://www.apache.org/licenses/LICENSE-2.0) and all files provided to produce the Docker images are APL v2 as well.